-I fast every day for 16 to 20 hours, and that often means skipping breakfast and eating only lunch and dinner.
+I fast every day for 16 to 20 hours (a strategy known as intermittent fasting), and that often means skipping breakfast and eating only lunch and dinner.
 However, because I work out five or six times per week, I have increased caloric needs that usually results in one to two large meals.

 I’ve noticed that when eating a large meal for dinner — especially if it’s close to bedtime — I don’t sleep well.
 That’s why I’ve started experimenting with skipping dinner and either only having lunch or having breakfast and lunch.

 So far, not having a full stomach before going to bed has been working better for me.